korneevdi/Spring_MVC_project/README.md

 # Code developing

 First of all, we can create **MyController** that should be market by the *@Component* annotation.
 The *@RequestMapping* annotation is used for mapping, i.e. to relate the corresponding method with an address in the browser.
+We can also use this annotation before creating a class, then it will apply to all methods of the class.
+Also, remember that this annotation must always contain different values, otherwise the Controller will become confused about which method it should call.
 Next, we create two **Views** with some HTML code, which are intended for requesting data and for displaying data in a web page.
+We can add any data to the **Model** usint the *addAttribute()* method and then display this data in **Views**.
+To do this, we can make some simple changes in *.jsp* files: *$ + name of the attribute*.
+To use the Model, we must of course use it as a method parameter.

+To display information in the View and to work with this information, we can use the Spring MVC functionality.
+There are several forms for this: input, select, radiobutton, checkbox and others.
+To use these forms in Views, we should add line

+<%@ taglib prefix="form" uri="http://www.springframework.org/tags/form" %>

+tj the *.jsp* files.